Treats late-stage kidney cancer and liver cancer that cannot be treated with surgery.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

-- Your blood pressure should be checked weekly, especially during the first six weeks of starting this medicine.
-Your doctor may need to treat you if you develop high blood pressure while you are using this medicine.
+- Your blood pressure should be checked weekly during the first 6 weeks of using this medicine and checked regularly after that.
+Your doctor may need to treat you if you develop high blood pressure.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing